vasturiano/d3-octree/README.md

 # d3-octree

-Modified version of D3's [Quadtree](https://github.com/d3/d3-octree), to use with three dimensional data structures, by adding the z coordinate.
+Ported version of D3's [Quadtree](https://github.com/d3/d3-quadtree), to use with three dimensional data structures, by adding the z coordinate.

-A [octree](https://en.wikipedia.org/wiki/Octree) recursively partitions three-dimensional space into cubes, dividing each cube into eight equally-sized cubes.
+An [octree](https://en.wikipedia.org/wiki/Octree) recursively partitions three-dimensional space into cubes, dividing each cube into eight equally-sized cubes.
 Each distinct point exists in a unique leaf [node](#nodes); coincident points are represented by a linked list.
 Octrees can accelerate various spatial operations, such as the [Barnes–Hut approximation](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) for computing many-body forces, collision detection, and searching for nearby points.

 ## Installing